strimzi/strimzi.github.io/_posts/2021-01-08-consumer-tuning.md

 Increasing the minimum amount of data fetched in a request can help with increasing throughput.
 But if you want to do something to improve latency, you can extend your thresholds by increasing the _maximum_ amount of data that can be fetched by the consumer from the broker.

-`fetch.max.bytes`
+* **`fetch.max.bytes`**
-: Sets a maximum limit in bytes on the amount of data fetched from the broker at one time
+Sets a maximum limit in bytes on the amount of data fetched from the broker at one time

-`max.partition.fetch.bytes`
+* **`max.partition.fetch.bytes`**
-: Sets a maximum limit in bytes on how much data is returned for each partition, which must always be larger than the number of bytes set in the broker or topic configuration for `max.message.bytes`.
+Sets a maximum limit in bytes on how much data is returned for each partition, which must always be larger than the number of bytes set in the broker or topic configuration for `max.message.bytes`.

 By increasing the values of these two properties, and allowing more data in each request, latency is improved as there are fewer fetch requests.